 A cloud ERP system is an important investment.
 You’ll want to talk to a provider who has considerable experience behind them, the right business process understanding, and the best implementation methodologies to maximise the value from your investment.

-JCurve Solutions have managed over 600 cloud ERP implementations.
-JCS NetSuite's #1 partner globally, servicing Australia, New Zealand and all of Asia.
+JCurve Solutions (ASX: JCS) has managed over 600 cloud ERP implementations.
+JCS is NetSuite's leading partner globally by customer count, servicing Australia, New Zealand and the entire Asia-Pacific region.

-With a multi-national team of experts across the APAC region covering implementation, account management, NetSuite training and ongoing support, JCS is the cloud solution provider that companies are choosing to drive greater success.
+With a multi-national team of experts across APAC covering implementation, account management, NetSuite training and ongoing support, JCS is the cloud solution provider that companies are choosing to drive greater success.

 Need some help with knowing what to consider when looking at an ERP solution for your business?
 Get your free ERP Buyer's Guide.